Nord (French department): Geography

 Nord is part of the current Hauts-de-France region and is surrounded by the French departments of Pas-de-Calais, Somme, and Aisne, as well as by Belgium and the North Sea.
 Its area is 5742.8 km2.
 It is the longest department in metropolitan France, measuring 184 km from Fort-Philippe in the north-west to Anor in the south-east.

 Situated in the north of the country along the western half of the Belgian frontier, the department is unusually long and narrow.
 The principal rivers are the following: Yser, Lys, Escaut, Scarpe, Sambre.

 Principal towns

 The most populous commune is Lille, the prefecture.
 With nearby Roubaix, Tourcoing and Villeneuve-d'Ascq, it constitutes the center of a cluster of industrial and former mining towns totalling slightly over a million inhabitants.
 As of 2019, there are 10 communes with more than 30,000 inhabitants:

 Demographics

-With a population of 2,608,346 in 2019, Nord is the department with the largest population, being approximately equal to that of Albania.
+With a population of 2,608,346 in 2019, Nord is the department with the largest population.